ardanlabs/gotraining/README.md

 ## Teachers

 **William Kennedy** ([@goinggodotnet](https://twitter.com/goinggodotnet))
-_Bill is a manaing partner at Ardan Studios in Miami, FL, a mobile, web and systems development company.
+_Bill is a managing partner at Ardan Studios in Miami, FL, a mobile, web and systems development company.
 He is also the co-author of the book Go In Action, the author of the blog GoingGo.Net and the organizer for the Go and MongoDB meetups in Miami._

 **Kevin Gillette** ([@kevingillette](https://twitter.com/kevingillette))
 _Kevin is an experienced software engineer that has been enthusiastically using Go since 2012 to develop efficient, high-reliability backend systems.
 With a focus on breadth of knowledge, Kevin has expertise in a variety of languages and platforms, a firm grounding in theory, as well as a keen interest in computing history._